IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/How-to-schedule-a-hosted-workshop.md

 Group reservations can be scheduled on IBM Technology Zone using the "schedule a workshop" feature which takes you to the Workshop Manager.

+**Berfore getting started:**

+What is a "Hosted" environment?

+A hosted environment is an "Always-on" environment, meaning the cluster is running 24/7 that you can request access too.
+When requesting to schedule a workshop with a hosted environment, keep in mind that each student will be accessing the same cluster.
+Whereas on Skytap, each student gets assigned their own environment.

+### Schedule a Hosted Workshop

 1. From the [IBM Technology Zone](https://techzone.ibm.com/decisionpoints) page